MeghaMehrotra/github-resume/README.md

 ## Github Resume

-This project is a Java Spring Boot application that uses the Github API to fetch the details of a github account The application allows the user to filter the results based on language, creation date, sorting and ordering parameters.
+This project is a Java Spring Boot application that uses the Github API to fetch the details of a github account The application retrieves the github account details by the accountName and also in required media formats (JSON,XML).
 ### Requirements
 To run this project, you need: